omega8cc/boa/docs/MIGRATE-XMASS.md

 (`mysql -e "DROP USER IF EXISTS 'xmass_repl'@'target-ip';"`) and remove the state file.

-**If `cutover` aborts:** the tool prints the full restore recipe for the source; follow it rather than doing it from memory.
-An abort before the write freeze leaves the phase at `syncing`, so retrying is a fresh DRY plus `--live` with nothing else to undo.
+**If `cutover` aborts:** an abort BEFORE the MySQL lock (the phase is still `syncing`: a lag that never settled, an rsync or store refusal) hands the source back by itself — the 503 gate comes down, the write flag (if any) is cleared, cron and the runners return, and Solr is re-enabled when the run had denied it — so the estate is serving again before the error is read; retrying is a fresh DRY plus `--live` with nothing else to undo.
+From the lock onward the tool prints the full restore recipe for the source instead; follow it rather than doing it from memory.
 An abort at step 7 — and a step-8 failure whose read-back proves the target is still a replica — unlocks source MySQL **and thaws the write freeze itself**; the phase is `cutover`, so retrying is `xmass reset-phase syncing`, a fresh DRY, then `--live`.
 A refusal at step 12